 Aishling holds a BA in Geography and Economics from NUIG and a Postgraduate Certificate in Education from the University of Oxford.
 Aishling is a qualified teacher and has worked in the field of education since 2007.
 She worked as a post-primary school teacher in inner city London from 2007-2012, teaching geography and economics.

-Aishling completed a MSc in Sustainability Science and Policy at the University of Maastricht in the Netherlands in 2013.
-She believes that engaging young people with issues related to global justice, can help to empower them to become active global citizens for a more just and sustainable future.
+Aishling completed a MSc in Sustainability Science and Policy at the University of Maastricht in the Netherlands in 2013 and has been working with WWGS since it was established.
+She believes that engaging young people with global justice issues, will help to empower them to become active global citizens for a more just and sustainable future.

-Rita has been working for over twelve years in international development and community development in Ireland and has worked directly with schools in the delivery of DE.
+Rita has been working for over twelve years in international development and community development in Ireland and has worked directly with schools in the delivery of GCE.
 She holds an MA in the Sociology of Development and has worked with two international NGOs over the past decade, including working overseas in East Timor in a project delivery capacity.
 Rita has more recently worked with Self Help Africa in a project support capacity for overseas country programmes, including Ethiopia and Malawi.

 Rita has extensive grant management experience having spent five years working with Pobal on the disbursement of grant funding to an extensive range of community and voluntary groups across Ireland.

 Grants and Operations Officer

 Lisa has a background working in Financial Services and holds a BA in Business Studies.
-Lisa has a keen interest in Global Citizenship Education and the Development/ Education sectors in general.
-She holds a Postgraduate Diploma in International Development from Maynooth University (formerly Kimmage).
+Lisa has a keen interest in Global Citizenship Education and the Development/ Education sectors.
+Lisa holds a Postgraduate Diploma in International Development from Maynooth University (formerly Kimmage).
 Lisa previously worked with Plan International Dublin in a Business Development role.
 While there she visited programmes in Burkina Faso.
 She also visited Uganda as a volunteer in 2016.

 Lisa believes engaging young people in local and global issues is critical.
 Not only can this benefit themselves in becoming active global citizens, but this also benefits their communities and beyond.
 Lisa would love to see Global Citizenship Education even more widely available to young people in Ireland.